Recent

 loading

-An Arduino-based EEPROM Programmer supporting AT28C devices is evaluated, highlighting wiring, performance, and hardware constraints.
-Advanced features like RDY/BUSY polling and page-write mode enable major speedups on DUE but are not viable on MEGA.
+The EEPROM Programmer now supports all available AT28C family chips: AT28C04, AT28C16, AT28C64, and AT28C256.
+Chip-specific features like RDY/BUSY polling and page-write mode enable major speedups on Arduino DUE but are not viable on MEGA.
+Performance measurements and wiring details are provided for each chip.

 EEPROM Programmer: AT28C256's Page Write Operation